Tensa53/tensa53.github.io/_projects/archivehicle_project.md

 Aside from the webapplication, for this project we have the following deliverables:

-- **Documentation (Both in Italian and English)**: In this documentation, we describe all the activity made in order to obtain the sample of the database used;
+- **Documentation (Both in Italian and English)**: In this documentation, we describe all the activities made in order to analyze the dataset;
 - **Datasets**: All the datasets used for this project, one for each entity (vehicles and manufacturers);
 - **Notebooks**: Starting from the dataset, we have made some operations of cleaning thanks to the pandas library.